-Failure of any veteran to attend class, may result in a reduction or termination of benefits.
-Any irregularity in class attendance must be approved by the instructor and the Dean of Instruction as to whether absences are excused or unexcused.
+For the veteran, failure to attend class may result in a reduction or termination of benefits.
+Any irregularity in class attendance must be approved by the instructor and the appropriate VA officer as to whether absences are excused or unexcused.
 Should the veteran accumulate excessive unexcused absences, the reduction of benefits to the veteran will be made effective the last date of attendance in class.